TMJ SymptomsUnderstanding symptoms can help you get solutions

 Often, unresolved chronic pain or discomfort is associated with the temporomandibular (TMJ) joint.
 You use this important joint to eat, chew, talk or yawn.
 The successful working of these joints depends on the smooth interaction of ligaments, muscles, bones and discs that make up the TMJ.

-Computers users are familiar with the phrase “Garbage in…Garbage out” Our brain is our computer and if it is flooded with painful (Nociceptive) input from the Trigeminal Nerve the Garbage out is perceived as PAIN!
+Our brain is our computer, and if it is flooded with painful (Nociceptive) input from the Trigeminal Nerve the output is perceived as PAIN!

 If there is any misalignment in your bite painful or uncomfortable symptoms can result, as: